 We offer you a lot of assistance with finding an externship:

 - Start by using the Semester in D.C.
 Program Externship Resources document.
 This download provides information about the resources the Semester in D.C.
 Program offers to help with your search for an externship placement, including how to access our permanent externship employer lists and new externship announcements.
 It also has links to external information that might be useful to you, including listservs and websites that have listings for externships, as well as summer internships and jobs.

-- E-mail Professor Baylis at email@example.com to let her know of your interest in the program, discuss externship employer possibilities, and begin receiving externship opportunity announcements through the Semester in D.C.
+- E-mail Professor Roberts at email@example.com to let him know of your interest in the program, discuss externship employer possibilities, and begin receiving externship opportunity announcements through the Semester in D.C.
 Program email list.
-Professor Baylis can provide you with more information about past Semester in D.C.
+Professor Roberts can provide you with more information about past Semester in D.C.
 Program employers, as well as connecting you to Semester in D.C.
 Program alumni and other Washington-area alumni and practitioners.

 - Meet with professors who teach in your areas of interest.
 They may be able to help you think about your goals and interests and identify potential employers, and knowledgeable alumni.